Education of the deaf

 Application deadline: April 21

 The program welcomes applications from students with undergraduate degrees in early childhood, education, special education, education of the deaf/hard-of-hearing, speech and hearing sciences or a related field.
 Graduate students are admitted on a full-time basis.
-Applicants should apply to the graduate school online and include official transcripts, official GRE scores, three letters of recommendation, a resume of relevant education and work experiences, a letter of application to the admissions committee indicating an interest in this field of study and all applicable fees.
+The entire application process is online (click the APPLY link at the top of this page).
+Applicants should submit either unofficial transcripts* (which applicants can upload themselves) or official transcripts*, official GRE scores, three letters of recommendation, a resume of relevant education and work experiences, a letter of application to the admissions committee indicating an interest in this field of study and all applicable fees.
 International applicants submit additional documents to International Student and Scholar Services.
-Top ranked applicants are invited to interview with the faculty before final decisions are made.
+All materials should be submitted well in advance of the application deadline.

 Scholarships: This graduate program is supported by a federal grant through the U.S. Department of Education, Office of Special Education and Rehabilitative Services (OSERS).
 All US citizens accepted into the program are eligible for full-tuition scholarships and book stipends.
 Contact the advisors for details.